 From 1996 to 2004, Mr. Spertus was a federal prosecutor in the Criminal Division of the United States Attorney’s Office for the Central District of California, where he spent nearly eight years as a trial attorney prosecuting major frauds, securities frauds, computer crimes, and a wide variety of other major crimes areas.
 Mr. Spertus became a founding member of the Computer Crimes and Intellectual Property Section in 2000, and spent many years as an intellectual property prosecutor supervising complex investigations involving trade secret theft, computer intrusions, and intellectual property crime.
 Mr. Spertus has also lectured at numerous training sessions for federal agents and Assistant United States Attorneys, including advanced training sessions at the FBI Academy in Quantico, Virginia.

 From 1992 to 1996, Mr. Spertus was an associate at the Los Angeles law firm Irell & Manella, specializing in civil litigation.
 From 1991 to 1992, Mr. Spertus clerked on the Ninth Circuit Court of Appeals for the Honorable Proctor Hug, Jr. He earned his law degree from the University of Southern California Law Center in 1991, where he was Order of the Coif (Top 10%), Phi Kappa Phi (Top 5%), and Managing Editor of the Southern California Law Review.
 Mr. Spertus spent his first three undergraduate years at the University of California, Berkley, and then transferred to the University of California, Los Angeles where he earned his Bachelor of Arts degree in 1988.

-Mr. Spertus founded the firm in 2006, and is currently a Ninth Circuit Lawyer Representative through 2016, and serves on the Board of Directors of the ABA White Collar Crime Subcommittee, Los Angeles Chapter.
-Mr. Spertus was selected for inclusion in Southern California Super Lawyers for each year from 2008 through 2015, and was selected by his peers for inclusion in The Best Lawyers in America® from 2012 through 2015.
+Mr. Spertus founded the firm in 2006, was a Ninth Circuit Lawyer Representative through 2016, and serves on the Board of Directors of the ABA White Collar Crime Subcommittee, Los Angeles Chapter.
+Mr. Spertus was selected for inclusion in Southern California Super Lawyers for each year from 2008 through 2017, and was selected by his peers for inclusion in The Best Lawyers in America® from 2012 through 2017.